CopernicaMarketingSoftware/Documentation/Yothalot/json.md

 ```

 The "mapper", "reducer", and "finalizer" properties hold the name of an
-executable and the command line arguments, just like you can specify
+executable and the command line arguments, just like in the above discussed
-these properties for regular and race jobs that we have described
-above.
-But unlike the executable for these other job types, it is not
+regular and race jobs.
+Yet, unlike regular and race jobs, it is not
 possible to set a working directory for mapreduce jobs.
 The Yothalot
 framework takes care of creating a temporary directory that the
 jobs are going to use.